Investment Institutions And The Stock Exchange

 A survey carried out in the UK in 2002 (by the Investment Management Association) concluded that 54% of the £1,934 billion owned by these groups was held in equities (stocks).
 It is believed (again in the UK) that between 50% and 60% of all gilts (government loan securities) and shares are held and managed by the institutions.

 As you might imagine, this means that they wield enormous power.
-This power ranges across modern life from the boardroom to the maket.
+This power ranges across modern life from the boardroom to the market.
 This in turn can have an impact on employees, pensioners and even governments!

-Indirect investment via an investment institution in capital market instruments is now the most popular way for a private individual to invest.
+market instruments is now the most popular way for a private individual

 These institutions enable small investors to buy a stake in a large, diversified portfolio of assets.
 If they were to purchase assets themselves, they would only be able to buy a small number of securities, with very little or no diversification.